 - A1.
 Underpinning key mathematics and science skills appropriate to biomedical electronic engineering, both as a method for communicating results, concepts and ideas and as a tool for solving complex problems. - A2.
 Underpinning principles, methodologies and concepts applicable to biomedical electronic engineering, as well as their role in historical, current, and future developments and technologies. - A3.
 Practical, computational and programming skills relating to engineering, and compatible with current industrial practice. - A4.
 The development and evaluation of possible solutions to engineering problems. - A5.
 Major issues at the frontiers of engineering research and development, and their possible exploitation to enhance current practices. - A6.
 Financial, economic, social and ethical factors of significance to biomedical engineering, including the broader obligations of engineers to society. - A7.
 How established techniques of research and enquiry are used to create and interpret knowledge in biomedical electronic engineering. - A8.
 How to make critical evaluations of current research and advanced scholarship in biomedical electronics, to evaluate methodologies and to develop critiques of them. - A9.
-(For the "with Industrial Studies" variant) How to apply your academic skills and knowledge to solving problems in industry. - A10.
-(For the "with Industrial Studies" variant) The relevance of the learning outcomes listed above to a successful career in industry.
+How to apply your academic skills and knowledge to solving problems in industry. - A10.
+The relevance of the learning outcomes listed above to a successful career in industry.